Skip to Content

 Conservation

 Much of the County of Brant is regulated through various conservation authorities including the Long Point Region Conservation Authority and the Grand River Conservation Authority.
 Each of these regulatory agencies have different requirements and it is important to know how they may impact your project as many of them are required to be in place prior to applying.
-View the webpages below to determine if your property falls within either authority.
+View the websites below to determine if your property falls within either authority.

 Grading